Canadian Warplanes 6a: Canadair CF-104 Starfighter Squadrons in Europe, 1963-1986

 36 CF104 Starfighters doing a flyby in honour of Prince Phillip who was present to mark the colours presentation on 4 May 1973 to the Wing in Badenbaden, Germany.

 No. 430 Squadron, 2 (F) Wing, Grostenquin, France, 1963.
-3 (F) Wing, Zweibrücken, Germany, 1964-1968.
-1 (F) Wing, Marville, France, 1969.
+3 (F) Wing, Zweibrücken, Germany, 1964-1968, 1 (F) Wing, Lahr, Germany, 1969.

 In the Cold War period, the squadron was reformed in November 1951 at RCAF Station North Bay, flying the Canadair CL-13 Sabre.
 It was given the nickname Silver Falcon.
 430 Fighter Squadron went to 2 Wing RCAF Station Grostenquin near Grostenquin, France in September 1952.
 The squadron was located at Grostenquin until deactivation in September 1962.
-430 Fighter Squadron was reactivated at 3 Wing Zweibrücken, West Germany in February 1963, and transitioned to the Canadair CF-104 Starfighter.
+430 Fighter Squadron was reactivated at 3 (F) Wing Zweibrücken, West Germany in February 1963, and transitioned to the Canadair CF-104 Starfighter.
 The squadron moved to 1 Wing Lahr, West Germany in February 1969 until it was disbanded in May 1970.

 (DND Photo via Darryl Pajot)